The Diasporas Project: 8th Global Meeting

-In order to increase our understanding of Diasporas and their impact on both the receiving countries and their respective homes left behind, key issues will be addressed related to Diaspora cultural expression and interests.
-In addition, the conference will address the questions: Do Diasporas continue to exist?
+In order to increase our understanding of diasporas and their impact on both the receiving countries and their respective homes left behind, key issues will be addressed related to diaspora cultural expression and interests.
+In addition, the conference will address the questions: How and why do diasporas continue to exist as a category generally and as individual diasporic communities?
 How do they evolve?
-What is the footprint or limit of Diaspora?
+What is the footprint or limit of diaspora?
 Is the global economy, media and policies sending different messages about diaspora to future generations?

-Presentations, papers, performances, workshops, presentations and pre-formed panels are invited on any of the following themes:
+Proposals for presentations, papers, performances, workshops, and pre-formed panels are invited on any of the following themes:

 Diasporic identities and practices invariably position heterosexuality as central to the past (the imagined homeland) and the future survival of the diasporic community through implicit and explicit norms, traditions, and expectations.
 How do members of diasporic communities who identify with subordinated forms of sexuality such as lesbian, gay, bisexual, transgendered or other queer identities negotiate hetero-normativity in their communities?
 Do questions of diasporic cultural and social survival heighten homophobia?
 Or conversely, are diasporic spaces more easily queered?
 We welcome papers that address how LGBTQ members negotiate sexuality and diasporic identities, and consider the implications for intersectional theories of diaspora.